Extracts from a journal kept whilst on a two month journey to Antarctica with the British Antarctic Survey.

 The Falklands is incredibly empty – it looks like Scotland after the bomb.
 There are no trees except the sad convicts planted by the few residents.
 Stanley only seems to exist through grim determination and fleecing the cruise ships.
 In every direction along the water there are wooden or steel wrecks slowly giving in to the weather and the hills are littered with bits of war machinery.
 I walked out of Stanley through an ice wind and eventually reached the breathtakingly beautiful dunes and beaches of Gypsy Cove.
 The sand is blindingly white and the water is travel-brochure blue but everywhere there are warning-signs showing a one legged man and the words ‘danger mines’ – only the oblivious penguins enjoying the cold Atlantic surf.

-I love being on the ship – so far we’ve been through two force ten storms.
+I love being on the ship.
+So far we’ve been through two force-ten storms.
 As the RSS Ernest Shackleton is built for forcing its way through ice it means that it is far less stable in the sea.
-The boat goes through all sorts of strange motions as paintings hang off walls at 30 degrees.
-Its strange the way everything is the same but gravity just works in a new direction – plants become like triffids – spontaneously groping in one direction and then another, towels on rails waving like aerobics teachers.
-I was filming one of the paintings when an unexpected lunge, sent five people on armchairs flying past me, to end up on the far side in a tangled heap of beer and legs.
-Every now and then there’s a huge judder as the ship hits the bottom of a trough and then the portholes all turn white as it rolls over the next crest.
-But (praise to god) I seem to be immune to seasickness.
+The boat goes through all sorts of strange motions as paintings hang off the walls at 30 degrees.
+Its strange the way everything is the same but gravity just works in new directions.
+Plants become like triffids – spontaneously groping in one direction and then another.
+Towels hung over clothes-rails wave out one leg like ballet teachers.

-Signy felt like the last conceivable outpost of mankind – pirate, craggy needles of island covered in weird wildlife that snort and fart at you as though you have no right to be there – and in fact there hasn’t been anybody here (apart from scientists intermittently) since the whalers left a 100 years ago.
+Signy felt like the last conceivable outpost of mankind.
+Pirate, craggy needles of island covered in weird wildlife that snort and fart at you as though you have no right to be there.
+And in fact there hasn’t been anybody here (apart from scientists intermittently) since the whalers left a 100 years ago.

-The air begins to lighten and the yellow blips on the radar screen show various huge bergs still passing unseen in the fog.
+The air begins to lighten and the yellow blips on the radar screen show various huge bergs still passing by unseen in the fog.
 A fin-whale blows a jet out of the swell and rolls lazily forward as it dives away from the ship.
-Finally a bigger lump picked out in the ghostly yellow radar takes shape as Zavodovski.
+Finally a bigger lump picked out in the ghostly yellow radar takes shape as Zavodovski Island itself.
 Hidden behind the fog, we can smell its fumes blowing in the air.
-Nearer icebergs begin to be populated with the black dots of penguins – suburbs of the millions of ‘chinstraps’ inhabiting the geothermically ice-free island and adding to its smell.
-Finally, we can just make out the passing grey/black coast at Noxious Bluff – but the smoking mountain stays in its clouds.
+Nearer icebergs begin to be populated with the black dots of penguins – suburbs of the millions of ‘chinstraps penguins’ inhabiting the geothermically ice-free island and adding to its smell.
+Finally, we can just about make out the black coast at ‘Noxious Bluff’ – but the smoking mountain stays hidden in its clouds.

 Incongruously, though it was ‘sunbathing’ weather on deck today.
 Hung-over from the night before, bodies lay on the sun-warmed steel.
-I found a spot on the Monkey deck, at the top of the ship, and tucked out of the wind behind the Conning Tower (albeit in hat and gloves) I basked in the fierce UV sun and read Gulliver’s Travels.
+I found myself a quiet spot on the ‘monkey deck’.
+Right at the top of the ship but tucked out of the wind behind the conning tower, I basked in the fierce UV sun and read Gulliver’s Travels (albeit in hat and gloves).

-Part of my onboard duties is to decorate the plastic tree and secure it to the floor and ceiling with strong black tape.
+Part of my onboard duties is to decorate the plastic christmas tree and to secure it to the floor and ceiling with strong black tape.
 As we are now due to arrive before Christmas, carol singing was arranged on the Foc’s’le.
 Facing into the bitter wind, whilst the prow of the ship broke through the ice – the mulled wine chilled instantly and the singing didn’t last much longer.

 Strange thing – but from a distance the ice cliffs of Antarctica looked vaguely like the low chalk cliffs of Ramsgate.

 Scale is a weird killer here.
 Part of the dislocation is caused by all reference points having been removed – there’s no ‘thing’ to re-calibrate your senses against.
 Maybe when I can get off and look back at the boat it will start to makes sense but at the moment it’s a hallucinatory jumble of blue ice, white snow and grey sky.
-It’s actually very unreal and kitsch in places – the braking sea-ice cracks up in huge chunks like monstrous mint cake – blue inside with a coating of fluffy white.
+It’s actually very unreal and kitsch in places.
+The braking sea-ice cracks up in huge chunks like monstrous mint cake – blue inside with a coating of fluffy white.
 Startled emperor penguins look on – outraged that their backyard is being demolished.